Mei Sum Chan

 MMORSE, FIA, CStat

 Mei joined the Clinical Trial Service Unit and Epidemiological Studies Unit (CTSU) in 2017 and is based in the Big Data Institute.
 She is investigating biological ageing scores as means of expressing the effects of modifiable biomarkers for chronic diseases.
 This involves the use of several statistical methods to characterise biological ageing pathways and biomarker associations across multiple organ systems, and is intended to aid in designing interventions for earlier disease diagnosis and targeted treatments.
 Her research is supported by a Nuffield Department of Population Health Scholarship.

 Mei is a Fellow of the Institute and Faculty of Actuaries and the Royal Statistical Society, is a Chartered Statistician and holds a Masters in Mathematics, Operations Research, Statistics and Economics (MORSE) from the University of Warwick.
+She is a committee member of the division-wide Oxford Medical Statistics Network (OxStat).
 Prior to joining the department, she worked as a Medical Statistician in a leading international insurer, within an industry-academia collaboration based in University College London, investigating socioeconomic inequalities in life expectancy with and without multimorbidity.
 She has also contributed to the development of statistical software for estimating state-specific life expectancies.

 Biological Ageing: Statistical analysis of physical and biochemical biomarkers in UK Biobank

 Professor Sarah Parish (CTSU), Dr Matthew Arnold (Department of Primary Care and Population Health, University of Cambridge) and Professor Rafael Perera (Nuffield Department of Primary Care Health Sciences)

 Estimation of life expectancies using continuous-time multi-state models